 “How did you know it was me?”
 Raven asked.

 “Where do you think?” he sneered.
 “It’s been a while since I took apart a hunter.
-Now, I get two.”
+Now, I get two to play with.”
 He dashed at me.
 I drew my HK45 as I crouched down.
 His fist sailed where my head should have been.
 I fired twice before Raven spun and kicked me to the ground.

 “Hunters and their toys,” Raven said as he held his side.
 Blood dripped onto the floor.
 “You’ve forgotten what it truly means to be a lycanthrope.
 You’re too human.”